-Speaking to other friends and family members who are introverts, I know I’m not the only introvert who takes refuge in their bedroom.
-It’s actually a common practice for introverts in all stages of life, be they children and adolescents, young adults in shared housing situations, adults with partners and/or children, or seniors living in multigenerational houses or assisted living facilities.
+Speaking to other friends and family members who are introverts, I know I’m not the only “quiet one” who takes refuge in their bedroom.
+It’s a common practice for us introverts in all stages of life, whether children, adults, or seniors.

-But, what is it about bedrooms that introverts find so attractive?
+So what is it about our bedrooms that we introverts find so attractive?

-Most introverts find an abundance of noise and commotion to be both overwhelming and overstimulating.
-Since introverts are often drained by social situations, we need time alone to rest and recharge.
-Solitude is our fuel, and it helps us remain sane amongst all the hubbub of daily life.
+Introverts often find an abundance of noise and commotion to be overwhelming and overstimulating because of how our brains work.
+Social situations can drain us, and we need time alone to get our energy back.
+Solitude is our fuel, and it helps us remain sane amongst the hubbub of daily life.
 Needing alone time and being drained by too much socializing is a big part of what being an introvert means.

-When introverts hole up in their bedroom, they’re looking for peace, solitude, and no interruptions from the outside world.
-We may be reading, writing, getting work done, or just contemplating our own thoughts.
-No matter what the activity, we’re relieved to be in quiet, familiar surroundings, reflecting on life and being our truest selves.
-This time alone in our safe space gives us the energy we need to go back out into the world and interact with people again.
+When we introverts retreat to our bedrooms, we’re seeking peace, solitude, and no interruptions from the outside world.
+We might read, write, work, or just think.
+Whatever we’re doing, we’re happy to be in a quiet, familiar place, reflecting on life and letting our guard down.
+This alone time in our safe space gives us the energy to go back out and be with people again.

 Since your bedroom is your refuge, you’ll want to create a space that works best for your needs.
 Here are four tips to do just that.